m-fila/key4hep-doc/docs/getting_started/setup.md

-# Getting started with Key4hep software
+# Getting key4hep

-## Setting up the Key4hep Software Stack

-### Using a central installation on cvmfs
+## With CVMFS

 Two builds with the key4hep stack are distributed on cvmfs.
-The releases happen every few months on demand (for example, if there is a new important feature or a breaking change) and at the moment Ubuntu22.04 and AlmaLinux9 (EL9, RockyLinux9) are supported.
+The releases happen every few months on demand (for example, if there is a new important feature or a breaking change) and at the moment Ubuntu 22.04 and AlmaLinux 9 (EL9, RockyLinux9) are supported.
 We also have older releases for CentOS7 but are not making any new builds for that.